 We really needed a rainbow to brighten up our window!
-We are tired of looking outside at everything being gray, white, and brown.
-When we do get a bit of teasing almost spring sunshine it catches in this window rainbow in the most brilliant way!
+We are tired of looking outside at everything bein drab and gray.
+When we do get a bit of almost spring like sunshine it catches in this window rainbow in the most brilliant way!
+It was the perfect quiet time activity turned pick me up for the home.

-Our preschooler E told me she would need lots of glue but then I pulled off the backing to reveal that the contact paper was sticky and transparent!
-She was amazed!
+Our preschooler worried that she would need lots of glue but then I pulled off the backing to reveal that the contact paper was sticky and transparent.
+She was amazed and inspired!

 She carefully lined up our transparent counters to fill in the rainbow.
 If you don't have the counters, you could use tissue paper pieces for the same stained glass effect or colored pompoms for a 3D rainbow!

-We put the rainbow high enough that it was out of toddler D's reach so E stood in the kitchen helper to work.
+We put the rainbow high enough that it was out of our toddler reach so our preschooler stood in the kitchen helper to work.
+It's one of the best investments we've made since it's used daily.

-She was thrilled about the cotton balls for the clouds!
+She was thrilled about the idea of using cotton balls for the clouds.
 This was a fun and motivating fine motor and sensory experience!

 More Rainbow Activities: